-Epigenetic Pacemaker: A fast conditional expectation maximization algorithm for modeling epigenetic state
+Epigenetic Pacemaker: A fast conditional expectation maximization algorithm for modeling epigenetic states

 DNA methylation is widely used to model physiological phenotypes, such as aging1 and type II diabetes2.
-The epigenetic pacemaker, EPM, is an implementation of a fast conditional expectation maximization algorithm used to model epigenetic states associated with a phenotype of interest 3 The EPM was first introduced by Snir et al. 4 as an extension of the Universal Pacemaker (UPM) model of genome evolution.
+The Epigenetic Pacemaker, EPM, is an implementation of a fast conditional expectation maximization algorithm that models epigenetic states under and evolutionary framework3.
+The EPM was first introduced by Snir et al. 4 as an extension of the Universal Pacemaker (UPM) model of genome evolution.
 In contrast to regression bases approaches, the EPM does not assume a linear relationship between the epigenetic state and a trait of interest.
 As a result the EPM can model non-linear epigenetic trait associations directly without transformation of the phenotype of interest5.
 The software implementation of the Epigenetic Pacemaker is described our publication The Epigenetic Pacemaker - modeling epigenetic states under an evolutionary framework6.

 pip3 install EpigeneticPacemaker